ggebbie/TMI.mat/README.md

 get_restoring_flux: calculate a Newtonian relaxation forcing at the sea surface (for transient run)\
 mixit.m: used in make_initial_conditions\
 objfun.m: used in fmincon (example 4)\
-sq.m: replaces the squeeze function\
+sq.m: replaces the squeeze function
-get_hessian.m: For directly solving a least squares problem